FredericoSilva015/recipe-book/README.md

     This section is for ideas i did not implement but did consider and wanted to work on

-    - keywords on the search, i also wished to creat a keyworded search, such has if i apply a button of sort would convert to finding categorys or ingredients.
-Maybe i want beef today
+    - Keywords on the search, i also wished to creat a keyworded search, such has, if i apply a button of sort would convert to finding categorys or ingredients.
+Maybe i want beef today, or how many Portuguese recipes i got, something spicy? .. a guy can dream with cake can't i?
-    - randompicker a component that picks a lucky number of recipes to try out, spin the wheel for some lucky find's who knows!
-For those days where you just can't decide what to eat and anything goes.
+    - Random picker a component that picks a lucky number of recipes to try out, spin the wheel for some lucky find's who knows!
+For those days where you just can't decide what to eat and anything goes. or maybe just for the lol's...
     - static backend; i wanted to focus just on the front-end.
 I concluded it would take valuable time from other parts.
     - Lack of direction, these are mostly my thought's, but i felt i lacked direction.
 Sometimes freedom can be constricting, i went to several iterations and thoughts until i rested on how i wanted to do things, not on what i wanted to do.
 Something for me to consider for future projects